shiwano/slush-node-typescript/README.md

-# slush-node-typescript
+# slush-node-typescript2

-> A slush generator for Node.js and TypeScript.
+> A slush generator for Node.js and TypeScript based on [slush-node-typescript](https://github.com/shiwano/slush-node-typescript) but adapted for TypeScript 2.x.

+> Extended to support *webpack* and more config options for testing:
+> - gulp or webpack as task managers
+> - karma and nightwatch for E2E testing
+> - istanbul for test coverage
+> - sinon for server mocking

 ## Getting Started